RetekBacsi/TestDataLoader/README.md

             <IsActive>true</IsActive>
           </PricebookEntry>
         ````
     - Specifying dates/date times - Dates/DateTimes are parsed by the standard `Date.valueOf` or `DateTime.valueOf` function accordingly.
+For DateTime values there is a fallback for JSON datetime format.
     However, there is a way to use date expressions to specify relative dates.
 This can be useful if you want to make sure some date is in the future/past at the time of the test.
     The expression syntax is "today (+|-) X (day(s)|month(s)|year(s))"
       ```` xml